Shell access through SSH

 host, see the SSH config template file.
 Keep in mind that as long as it's enabled it will always connect through sshgw.aau.dk

-regardless of which network you are connected to, including the AAU network.
+regardless of which network you are connected to, including the AAU network, which is not always ideal.

 Additional configuration (optional)